Emily the Criminal: Plot

 Emily Benetto lives in Los Angeles and works as an independent contractor delivering food for a catering company.
-She is deeply in debt as she struggles to pay off her student loans.
+She is deeply in debt as she struggles to pay student loans.
 A felony conviction for aggravated assault prevents her from obtaining a well-paying job.

 A co-worker connects Emily to a "dummy shopper" service that promises to make her $200 in one hour.
 The service is revealed to be a credit card fraud ring.
 Emily meets Youcef, one of its organizers, who instructs her to purchase a flat-screen TV using a fake card and ID.
 The next day, Emily is sent to purchase a car.
 However, the dealer discovers the scam, leading to a physical altercation and Emily being injured.

 As Youcef tends to her wounds, they discuss their aspirations.
 Emily, an aspiring artist, wishes to visit South America, while Youcef plans to purchase a rental property.
 Emily asks for a bigger role in his operation, and Youcef teaches her how to make fake credit cards.
 He gives her a taser for protection and instructs her not to sell stolen goods at her home or scam the same store twice in a week.
 When Youcef's partner and cousin Khalil discovers them together, Youcef denies working with Emily.
 While Emily dogsits for her childhood friend Liz, a buyer finds her apartment and robs her earnings, taking the dog as well.
 She tases the buyer and reclaims both.

 Emily invites Youcef to a party, which sparks a romance between them.
 When there is an opening at Liz's advertising agency, she gets Emily an interview with her boss Alice.
-However, at the interview, Emily discovers the "job" is merely an unpaid internship.
-When Emily objects, Alice calls her spoiled.
-Emily insults Alice and walks out, refusing to work for free.
+However, at the interview, Emily discovers that the "job" is an unpaid internship and walks out.